pedro-mb/parsing-BSseqData/tutorial/Tutorial.md

 <br/>

-## Create a text file containing all BGZ files (with full PATH) and the corresponding sample group (in the same line separated by tab):
+## Create a text file containing all BGZ files

+Add full PATH and the corresponding sample group, in the same line separated by tab:

-For example:
+For example (listSampleBGZgiles.txt):

   path/to/BGZfiles/tissueA_rep1.bgz &nbsp; tissueA <br/>
   path/to/BGZfiles/tissueA_rep2.bgz &nbsp; tissueA <br/>